Sustainability at Bambulah

 Our realistic goal: minimise waste

 Bambulah’s goal is to find ways to produce polyester nets from plastic waste.
-Even though we are not currently selling a 100% eco-friendly polyester net, our aim is to start selling a part of our polyester collection made from plastic waste by 2022.
+Even though we are not currently selling a 100% eco-friendly polyester net, we aim to start selling a part of our polyester collection made from plastic waste by 2022.
 We are constantly thinking of ways to reduce waste, with the ultimate goal to have no waste at all.